Interested in Your Own Personally Branded Magazine? Click Here!

 Virtual tours are also a great consideration nowadays.
 Here is how to stage for a virtual tour!

-Your real estate agent will be able to help you with this because a lot of agencies have high quality cameras to use for just this purpose and inside knowledge on what works best.
+Your real estate agent will be able to help you with this; a lot of agencies have high-quality cameras to use for just this purpose along inside knowledge on what works best.

 Woman typing on laptop

-Today’s buyers are busy.
-So over 90 percent of buyers start their home search online, and many first impressions are from a computer screen, smartphone, or tablet.
-Make sure that all of the listing details are at their fingertips, including high-resolution photos that are optimized for web and mobile devices.
+Today’s buyers are busy, which is why a majority of them start their home searches online and many first impressions are from a computer screen, smartphone, or tablet.
+Make sure that all the listing details are at their fingertips, including high-resolution photos that are optimized for web and mobile devices.

 The showing phase

-The Sunday open house might seem disruptive to you, but research says that it is the number one successful showing day.
+The Sunday open house might seem disruptive to you, but it’s typically been the most successful showing day.
 Evenings are equally as important.
 Remember: buyers have jobs and busy schedules, and they could be traveling from a distance.

 Solar panels